meilisearch/integration-guides/README.md

-# MeiliSearch integrations and SDKs guide
+# MeiliSearch Integrations and SDKs Guide

-Fully maintained:
+This repository aims to centralize all information about the different SDKs & integrations that are built around MeiliSearch.

+### SDKs

 - [Golang](https://github.com/meilisearch/meilisearch-go)
 - [JavaScript](https://github.com/meilisearch/meilisearch-js)